tap349/tap349.github.io/_posts/2016-12-31-Elixir-notes.md

 - Elixir shell - IEx (`iex`)
 - UNIX shell - bash, etc.

-### running `exs` files in IEx
+### running `exs` files

 - `iex> c "test.exs"`

-  compiles file in memory (without creating beam file) and runs it.
+  compiles file in memory (without creating beam file) and runs it

 - `iex> import_file "test.exs"`

-  evaluates file in IEx (it's like typing it in IEx line by line).
+  evaluates file in context of IEx (it's like typing it in IEx line by line)

 - `$ elixir "file.exs"`

-  it's like running any other script in UNIX shell.
+  it's like running any other script in UNIX shell

 ### function capturing (& notation)